aurule/npc/README.md

 ## Make an NPC Listing

 The `list` command creates a page of character information.
 It ignores everything except the tags and description in each character file.

+See the wiki page on [NPC Listings](https://github.com/aurule/npc/wiki/NPC-Listings) for details on how the different formats work.

 Options: